p-ob/lolPy/README.md

 lolPy 2.0 is written with Python 3.5 and requires [requests](http://docs.python-requests.org/en/latest/).
 I've commented out some of the code that is used by my project to demonstrate how I've decided to handle errors from Riot's API.

+lolPy 1.0 still exists as a branch for those who'd like to use it.
+It is no longer supported by me though.

 =====

 lolPy isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved